 The Maine seven (7) day notice to comply or quit is an eviction letter served to tenants for breaching the lease or for non-compliance with Maine landlord-tenant laws.
 The written lease shall be referenced when deciding what acts constitute a breach, when the notice to quit may be served to the tenant after the breach occurs, and the notice period in which the tenant must either cure the breach or vacate.
 If the written lease does not provide language regarding lease violations, or if the tenancy is not subject to a written lease (i.e., an oral rental contract), the landlord may implement the notice

-The Maine seven (7) day notice to quit or pay, in accordance with Title 14, § 6002(1), is intended to be served to a tenant when they have failed to pay rent.
-The notice provides the tenant with seven (7) days to either pay the rent or vacate the rental unit.
-If the tenant does neither (does not pay the rent and does not move out) within the seven day period, the landlord has the right to file an eviction lawsuit in court.
-The eviction suit is otherwise known as a “forcible entry/detainer complaint.”
-After the complaint has been filed, the
+The Maine seven (7) day notice to pay or quit is meant to be served to a tenant when they fail to pay rent.
+The notice provides the tenant with seven (7) days (or the period outlined in the written lease) to either pay the total rent due or vacate the rental unit.
+If the tenant does not pay the rent and does not move out within the seven (7) day period, the landlord has the right to file an eviction lawsuit with the district court in the county where the property resides.
+Note: Unless stated otherwise in the written lease, or if

 How to Evict a Tenant (Process)

 Evictions in Maine are governed by State law and the tenant’s written lease agreement.
 When the tenancy is not detailed in a written lease, or if there is a written lease which does not explicitly outline the termination and notice procedures for evictions, the landlord must reference Title 14 of the Maine Revised Statutes when determining the proper eviction procedures.